 David Francis is a hands-on mason who has specialised for many years on the memorial side of the stone industry.
+He was Technical Advisor to the National Association of Memorial Masons, writing manuals and City & Guilds Qualifications.
 If you have an issue regarding any aspect of memorial masonry, David is happy to help.
 Send your questions or comments to David at [email protected]

 Posted on this magazine’s Stone Specialist website in February was a link to photos of memorials that had been vandalised in a cemetery in the Rhonda Valley, Wales (see bit.ly/fallen-headstones).

 One of the pictures shows two memorials lying on their backs having been broken away from their foundations.
 The bases are still attached.
 They appear to have dowels and have been cemented.
 One further away shows a clean cement break, showing the memorial has been broken off its bed.
 It may already have been loose because the underside of the base is dirty.